 So much of what tradespeople do relies on specialty equipment and machinery, and keeping it in working condition is essential.

-Not far behind are industrial electricians, who earn just shy of $80,000 after certification.
+Not far behind are industrial electricians, who earn just shy of $80,000 in the year they’re certified.
 These jobs saw wages increase more than 15 per cent in the two years following certification.

 Industrial electricians are responsible for designing layouts, repairing and maintaining, inspecting, and installing electrical systems.
 They often have to squeeze themselves into tight spots to fit wiring together, as well as carry several tools with them such as pliers, screw drivers, wire strippers and pipe reamers.